PCOS Weight Loss & Obesity

 What platforms do you use for the fitness and diet plan?

-We have developed our own PCOS Sisters personal trainer App on the Trainerize exercise and nutrition platform with custom exercise videos, fitness targets, body stats, tracking, rewards, PCOS support community, as well as daily personalized meal plans designed for PCOS women.
+We have developed our own PCOS Sisters Fitness App.
+Our app offers a nutrition platform with custom exercise videos, fitness targets, body stats, tracking, rewards, PCOS support community, as well as daily personalized meal plans designed for PCOS women.

 Most weight loss occurs in the first 3 – 6 months of starting weight loss program.
 Even after you have reached a weight you feel comfortable and confident with, it will be important to stay on top of your nutrition and diet plan.
 If using Semaglutide weekly injections, you can expect to lose around 10 lbs per month.
 It is not safe to go beyond this rate of weight loss.